 Tip: Carefully evaluate the source of the images you find in Google Images or Google Advanced Image Search.
 For example, the attribution and description of an image in the New York Times will be considerably more credible than those of an image found in a personal Pinterest account.

-Vintage Ad Browser provides images of print ads by decade from the 1790s through the 2000s.
+Provides images of print ads by decade from the 1790s through the 2000s.
 Ads are organized into dozens of categories including beauty and hygiene, clothes, gender, and transportation.
 Filter by topic and decade.

 The library offers appointments for personalized, in-depth consultation services to support your research assignments.
 This service is intended to give you assistance in identifying and locating the resources most useful for the project at hand.